 You should work out your income and expenditure and assess how they are likely to change over time, depending on your employment situation, your family situation and your stage in life.
 You can use these budgeting calculators as a starting point.

 You may wish to look for financial advice.
-Consumerhelp.ie explains the different types of adviser available.
+You can find out the different types of adviser available on ccpc.ie.
 It lists questions to ask and steps to take when shopping around for financial advice.